Prepare for the ACER VST Abstract Reasoning Test

 Many Australian companies including the Melbourne Fire Brigade, (or MFB) use the ACER VST assessment to assess the suitability of their candidates for positions.
 Typically, it is used in the screening of apprentices, trainees and graduate recruits.

-What Does the ACER Abstract Reasoning Test?
+What Does the ACER Abstract Reasoning Test Measure?

 The ACER test of abstract reasoning measures a number of different skills.
 Firstly you are being assessed on your GMA, General Mental Ability and for this reason this test is sometimes called the ACER general ability test.
 Hence this test is a good predictor of success in the workplace as it shows a skill level that is highly adaptable across many areas at work.